-BATTERY SELECT SWITCH
+BATTERY SELECT SWITCHES

-The 275 is equipped with two batteries and two battery select switches.
-An engine should be connected to each battery select switch.
-Engines may be started with either battery by selecting position "1" or "2" on the switches.
-In normal use, select position "1" on the starboard switch and position "2" on the port switch so both batteries will be charged simultaneously when the engines are running.
-The "1 + 2" position should only be used in emergency situations when neither battery alone will start the engines.
-Should this occur, the switches should be returned to normal setting after starting the engines.
-DC accessories will always be controlled by the starboard switch.
+The Freedom 285 is equipped with two batteries and two battery select switches.
+An outboard engine should be connected to each battery select switch.
+Either engine may be started with either battery bank by selecting position "1" or position "2" on the select switches.
+In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both battery banks will be charged simultaneously when the engines are running.
+The "1 + 2" position should only be selected in emergency situations when neither battery bank alone will start the engines.
+Should this event occur, the switches should be returned to normal setting after starting the engines.
+The DC accessories on the boat will always be controlled by the starboard switch.